KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 ## Saving data in rounds

 Saving many data items or even a data stream is tricky.
-Thats why we group data into bundles to store them more efficiently.
+That's why we group data into bundles to store them more efficiently.
 This enables KYVE to validate multiple data items which are bundled up in a single validation round.
 With this method, we can break down a data stream into various rounds, making it easier to work with.
 A selected validator will collect data in each round, create a bundle, and submit it to the network.
 This marks the beginning of such a